MooreNick/ExampleProject/README.md

 - Make it write to bucket (name/score) (GCS C++ Client library?)
 - Make it run more efficienty (upgrade VM?)
 ![projectPhoto3](https://github.com/MooreNick/ExampleProject/assets/123336257/69d3c7d8-1dfd-4032-ad60-02798bbdd238)
+Photo is screenshot of file running on VM

 In-Depth Part 2:
 Steps I took to achieve the goal of creating a Django Application that can display information from Google Cloud Storage